MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

     > [!NOTE]
     >  Any managed resources you want to edit must be linked resources.
 The Visual Studio resource editors do not support editing embedded resources.
 For more information, see [Creating Resource Files](http://msdn.microsoft.com/Library/6c5ad891-66a0-4e7a-adcf-f41863ba6d8d) in the *.NET Framework Developer's Guide*.

- For information on adding resources to managed projects, please see [Resources in Applications](http://msdn.microsoft.com/Library/8ad495d4-2941-40cf-bf64-e82e85825890) in the *.NET Framework Developer's Guide.* For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties, see [Walkthrough: Localizing Windows Forms](http://msdn.microsoft.com/en-us/9a96220d-a19b-4de0-9f48-01e5d82679e5) and [Walkthrough: Using Resources for Localization with ASP.NET](http://msdn.microsoft.com/Library/bb4e5b44-e2b0-48ab-bbe9-609fb33900b6).
+ For information on adding resources to managed projects, please see [Resources in Desktop Apps](https://msdn.microsoft.com/library/f45fce5x.aspx) in the *.NET Framework Developer's Guide.* For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](https://msdn.microsoft.com/library/xbx3z216.aspx).
+For information on globalization and localization of resources in managed apps, see [Globalizing and Localizing .NET Framework Applications](https://msdn.microsoft.com/library/h6270d0z.aspx).

  Requirements